raymondEhlers/OVERWATCH/overwatch/base/README.md

 monitoring is provided by `sentry`, which hooks into exceptions, logging, and other parts of the app to automatically provide alerts and information when issues occur.

-For successful monitoring, the environment must export the `DSN` as `export SENTRY_DSN=<value>`.
+For successful monitoring, the environment must export the `DSN` as `export SENTRY_DSN_DATA_HANDLING=<value>`.
 The value will be some sort of unique URL.
-Note that this endpoint is for _all_ Overwatch monitoring, so be certain to check the traceback to determine the originating source of the issue.
+Note that this endpoint is just for Overwatch data handling (called `overwatch-datahandling` on `sentry`).
+If it is not available, it will look for the general environment variable `SENTRY_DSN`.

 ## Data transfer